AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/reduce.md

  You change any settings in the **[!UICONTROL PDF Optimizer]** dialog box, the **Settings** menu automatically switches to **Custom**.

 1. From the **Make Compatible With** menu, choose **Retain Existing** to keep the current PDF version, or choose an Acrobat version.
 Select the check box next to a panel (for example, Images, Fonts, Transparency), and then select options in that panel.
-To prevent all of the options in a panel from executing during optimization, deselect the check box for that panel.
+To prevent all options in a panel from executing during optimization, deselect the check box for that panel.

     ![Reduce Step 5](../assets/Reduce_5.png)